floridop/MNXB11-fairytale/fairytale.md

 Although many had tried, no one succeded again.
 The Artifact remained unopened, and yet to be discovered was the mistery of its content.
 Until that day.
+The explorer and his companion stood there.
+Looking at it.
+Staring at it.
+Its shape, texture and smell was intriguing.

    ANY_CONTENT_HERE